 You can shop for Rogers Food Cereal Products on their Amazon store.

-Left Coast Organics is a Canadian brand.
-It's based in Burnaby, British Columbia.
+Left Coast Organics is a Canadian brand based in Burnaby, British Columbia.

 They are an organic food distributor and manufacturer, and they do produce their own line of granolas, among other products, under the Left Coast Organics brand.